Last Updated on 12/17/2021

 6. Eat Burrata

-Burrata is a type of cheese from Puglia and you have to try it.
-It’s a pouch made of mozzarella with cream and soft cheese inside.
+Burrata is a type of cheese from Puglia and you can’t leave the region without trying it.
+It is a pouch made of mozzarella with cream and soft cheese inside.
 You’ll see burrata on the menu by itself, served on a green salad or with pasta.
-However it’s served, order it.
+However it is served, order it.
 Burrata is delicious and you won’t find it fresher than in Puglia.